DanilleH22/EcoLifeHub/README.md

 ### Our Mission Section

 * Allows users to know our mission values, including the topics we will be covering
-* This section also allows users to knwo what we stand for and why we created the website
+* This section also allows users to know what we stand for and why we created the website

 ![Screenshot of Our mission in home section.](/assets/image/readme-images/our-mission.png)